ParadigmHyperloop/Routes/README.md

 cd Routes
 sudo ./setup.sh
 ```
 This will clone GDAL, compile it, and install it.
+It will also compile restbed and add it to the lib folder.
 This will take a while and is also why `./setup.sh` requires sudo.
-It will also download boost 1.6.5 and copy all of the headers into the include directory.
+It will also download boost 1.6.5 and glm, copying all of the headers into the include directory.

 After setup finishes, run these commands to actually build the Routes project.